alexmojaki/funcfinder/README.md

 Once you've finished answering a question, run the `funcfinder show` command to make sure it works.
 If you see that the question has multiple solutions, and one might be significantly faster than another, consider ensuring that the question is able to demonstrate the performance difference.
 This means adding one or more test cases at the end of the question that have a medium sized input, if none are present.
 If you do this, remember to run `funcfinder show` again at the end.
 Don't change the question if one of the answers requires a library that you don't have and aren't willing to install - you don't want to unknowingly break an answer.
 By the way, the `-t` flag will prevent `funcfinder` from timing answers, just in case that starts to annoy you.

+#### Answers ignored when asking

+There are some kinds of answers that are worth having in the repository for people to find by searching but create problems for users of `funcfinder.ask`.
+You should use the decorator `@ask_ignore` when you write such a problematic answer. `funcfinder.ask` will then skip over the answer when looking for a solution to a question.

+There are two common cases to use this decorator.
+The first is if the function is likely to cause a test to take a significant amount of time, even when given 'small' inputs of a common type.
+Examples include the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function) or functions which connect to the Internet.
+The second case is answers which mutate or modify external resources such as files or databases, or anything else that takes time to set up in a clean state.
+This includes calling `.close()` or a similar method on anything.
+This way users can set up these resources for testing outside of a question, speeding up the asking process, and not worry about answers interfering with each other in the test.

 ## FAQ

 **What if I ask a question and my test always throws an exception because I made a mistake?**